My Tokyo Guide

 Main content starts here.

-From Haneda airport: Around one hour 15 minutes by airport shuttle bus.
-Around one hour 30 minutes by train.
+From Haneda Airport: Around one hour 15 minutes by airport shuttle bus, or around one hour 30 minutes by train.

-From Narita airport: Around two hours 10 minutes by airport shuttle bus.
-Around three hours five minutes by train.
+From Narita Airport: Around two hours 10 minutes by airport shuttle bus, or around three hours five minutes by train.

-You'll know you've reached Hello Kitty Country as soon as you arrive at Tama Center Station.
-It is decorated top to bottom in Sanrio characters.
-The main entrance to the ticket gates features an overhead Sanrio character mural of Hello Kitty and Keroppi dressed as Keio Line station masters.
+You'll know you've reached the land of Hello Kitty as soon as you arrive at Tama Center Station.
+It is decorated from top to bottom in Sanrio characters.
+By the ticket gates at the main entrance of the station there is an overhead mural of Sanrio characters dressed as Keio Line station masters, including Hello Kitty and Kero Kero Keroppi.
 You'll see Hello Kitty inspired artwork from the ticket gates to the name tags of the station staff, just a small sample of what's to come at Sanrio Puroland.

-Before or after visiting Hello Kitty land take a moment to relax in one of Tokyo's quieter parks.
+Before or after visiting Hello Kitty Land take a moment to relax in one of Tokyo's quieter parks.
 Tama Central Park has large grassy fields perfect for picnics.
-You could also pay a visit to the nearby Tokyo Metropolitan Archeological Center or the Tama Art University Museum.
-If you're in the mood for some shopping Cocolia Tama Center has an extensive collection of Japanese brand shops including Muji, Uniqlo, and Japanese interior design chain Nitori.
+You could also pay a visit to the nearby Tokyo Metropolitan Archeological Center, to learn about the lives of the Jomon-era people who lived in the Tama area.
+You can see reconstructions of thatched dwellings at the Jomon Village next door.
+If you're in the mood for some shopping, Cocolia Tama Center has an extensive collection of Japanese brand shops including Muji, Uniqlo, and Japanese interior design chain Nitori.

-Not far from Kinenkan-mae Bus Stop is Sakuragaoka Park.
-Heavily wooded with designated walking paths, the park is a great place to wander around, picnic and relax.
+Take the bus from Seiseki-sakuragaoka Station and get off at the Kinenkan-mae bus stop to find Sakuragaoka Park.
+This wooded park is a great place to stroll, have a picnic, or just relax.
+In spring, the cherry blossoms are spectacular.
 The Former Tama Seiseki Memorial Hall is located in the park grounds.
-The hall was built to commemorate Emperor Meiji’s visits to the area and inside you can see statues of the emperor and Edo period calligraphic works.
-There is a cafe inside selling light snacks and coffee.
+The hall was built in 1930 to commemorate Emperor Meiji’s visits to the area.
+It’s free to enter, and inside you can see a bronze statue of the Emperor mounted on a horse as well as Edo-period calligraphic works.
+There is also a cafe where you can relax.

 After a busy day, relax with a hot bath at Gokurakuyu Tama Center.
 The onsen features indoor and outdoor baths as well as several saunas to unwind in after a busy day.
 After your bath, you can book a massage, relax in a tatami room or order a traditional Japanese set meal from the large dining hall.